Lucknow Mahotsav | 2026 Date & Details

 What’s the shopping like?

 Exceptional.
-Prices at the craft bazaar often beat regular retail stores because you’re buying directly from makers.
+Prices at the craft bazaar often beat regular retail stores since you’re buying directly from makers.
 Bargaining is expected and part of the fun.
 Carry extra bags – you’ll likely buy more than planned.

 Does rain affect the festival?